 Parsnips should be dug carefully and the soil soaked off with water, to avoid rubbing the skin.
 The small rootlets should be trimmed off neatly.
-The specimens should be well matched, firm, typical of the cultivar, of good size, not less than 1 in. diameter at the crown with long, even taper and free of side roots.
+The specimens should be well matched, firm, typical of the cultivar, of good size, not less than 2 1/2 cm.
+(1 in.) diameter at the crown with long, even taper and free of side roots.
 The skin should be clean, smooth, white, with no discolouration.
 The crown should be uniform, and have a small core.
-The tops should be trimmed to 1/2 in. above the crown.
+The tops should be trimmed to 12mm (1/2 in.) above the crown.